ZigaSajovic/Operational-Calculus-for-Differentiable-Programming/README.md

-# Operational Calculus on Programming Spaces
+# Operational Calculus for Differentiable Programming
 A work in progress

 ## Abstract